LibraryCarpentry/lc-python-intro/episodes/04-lists.md

 1. They are mutable, i.e., they can be changed after they are created.
 2. They are heterogeneous, i.e., they can store values of many different types.

 In the dataset we will be working with soon, we'll look at the circulation numbers from a variety of branch libraries in Chicago, Illinois (USA).
 Each branch library has some metadata associated with it, including its zip (postal) code.
-We could use a Python list to organize some of those codes.
+We could use a Python list to organize some of those zip codes.

 To create a new list, you can just put some values in square brackets with commas in between.